nessime7/WindsurfersWeatherApp/README.md

 # Windsurfer's Weather App

 ## Description:
-App will help you find the best place for Windsurfing around the whole world.
+Web app helps you find the best place for Windsurfing around the whole world.
 For example in places:
 1. Jastarnia (Poland)
 2. Bridgetown (Barbados)